 In the best pet costume category, an entry inspired by Disney's "The Lion King" took top honors.

-Mancini's Cafe and Bakery and the UPS Store were honored as the best-decorated businesses in Del Ray, while 1407 Russell Road won best-decorated home for its pirate-themed display (to see all the nominated homes, click here).
+and the were honored as the best-decorated businesses in Del Ray, while 1407 Russell Road won best-decorated home for its pirate-themed display (to see all the nominated homes, ).

 The contests were judged by elected officials, including U.S. Rep. Jim Moran and Alexandria Mayor Bill Euille.
 Winners received gift baskets from area businesses.